 Communicating on behalf of a company to external and internal audiences is a critical business need.
-Earning a Master of Arts (MA) in Communication can build on the knowledge you gained in your bachelor’s degree program, prepare you for more advanced roles, and even lead to higher salaries.
+Earning a Master of Arts (MA) in Communication can help you build on the knowledge you gained in your bachelor’s degree program, prepare you for more advanced roles, and even lead to higher salaries.

 Depending on the school you're interested in attending, you may have the opportunity to enroll in a Master of Science in Communication, which may focus more exclusively on the strategy of communicating as it relates to management and leadership in business.